tcr/parser-c/README.md

 1. Building up an equivalent test bed to language-c's, then automatically cross-check
 1. Fix errors in the ported code to support those test cases
-1. Figure out a porting story for alex/happy generated parser
+1. Converting portions of the code into Rust idioms without breaking tests
-1. Lastly, converting portions of the code into Rust idioms
+1. Figure out a porting story for the alex/happy generated parser output

 Example usage: